mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 As you can see, sockjs-node starts to "jam" around 45,000 messages.

 Another observation: there are additional costs involved to support higher number of connections.
-Partially it is related to unnecessary json encoding when sockjs-node broadcasts the message.
+Partially it is related to unnecessary json encoding when sockjs-node server broadcasts the message.

 sockjs-tornado on CPython
 -------------------------

 One thing to mention before going to python results: python implementation was slightly "cheating" when compared to sockjs-node.
-SockJS sends json strings over the wire, so json encoding and decoding speed affects overall performance. sockjs-tornado provides handy function, which accepts list (enumerable, to be more precise) of clients and message to send.
-This function will do json-encode once and will send encoded message to all clients from the list.
-It is quite naive optimization, but it improved performance by, approximately, 10% for higher concurrency levels.
+SockJS requires that all data should be json encoded, so json encoding and decoding speed affects overall performance. sockjs-tornado provides handy [function](https://github.com/MrJoes/sockjs-tornado/blob/master/sockjs/tornado/conn.py#L62), which reduces number of json encodes when broadcasting the message.
+Quite naive optimization, but it improved performance by ~10% for high concurrency levels.

 Also, sockjs-tornado uses optimized version of the _tornado.websocket_ protocol handler.
 Minor changes, but it gave approximately 10% performance boost. _simplejson_ was used as a json encoding library.
 I will try it with _ujson_ later, as current stable ujson was failing sockjs-protocol tests.